-- Regularly brush loose hair from the clipper head and vent.
+- When clipping, regularly brush loose hair from the clipper head and vent.
 This will help stop the clippers and blades getting hot and burning the donkey. - Use your hand to check if the blades are hot.
 There are several reasons why this can happen. - If necessary, spray a small amount of oil into the oil hole on top of the clipper head.
 With the clippers running, lightly spray a small amount in the sides and cutting edges of the blades. - Always use clipper oil.
-Other oils can be the wrong consistency, may make your clippers overheat, may make your clippers less efficient, increase the risk of you clippers breaking down and do not contain the antibacterial ingredients to reduce the risk of disease spread. - Take the blades off and thoroughly clean your clippers after use.

-- Use a small paint brush (0.6 cm or $\frac{1}{4}$ " is best) to remove loose hair from the outside and inside of the clipper head and vent. - Wipe with a clean rag or paper towel to remove any small pieces of hair, dirt, or excess oil. - Brush the blades off and wipe with a clean rag or paper towel.
-If you will not be using them for a while, spray lightly with oil, wrap in paper (newspaper is ideal) and store in the container provided. - Remove blades when they will no longer cut the coat.
-Clean them with paper towel and send them for sharpening. - Get your clippers serviced and checked for electrical safety annually.
-Do this well before you need them.
-Pay attention to the on/off switch (may be on the side), oil hole, tension screw and vent (may be on top).
+Other oils: - are the wrong consistency - may make your clippers overheat - may make your clippers less efficient - increase the risk of your clippers breaking down - do not contain antibacterial ingredients to reduce the risk of disease spread. - Avoid letting oil run onto the tension screw as this can cause the screw to loosen. - Take the blades off and thoroughly clean your clippers after use. - Use a small paint brush (0.6 cm or 1⁄4" is best) to remove loose hair from the outside and inside of the clipper head and vent. - Wipe with a clean rag or paper towel to remove any small pieces of hair, dirt, or excess oil. - Brush the blades off and wipe with a clean rag or paper towel.
+If you will not be using them for a while, spray lightly with oil, wrap in paper (newspaper is ideal) and store in the container provided. - Never split a pair of blades.
+The blades grind together and 'bed in' to each other.
+If sets are mixed, the blades will not work together properly. - Do not wash blades in water, this will make them rust. - Remove blades when they will no longer cut the coat.
+Clean them with paper towel and send them for sharpening.